brooklynrail/platform/migration.md

 ## Migrating data from the OLD Rail Site

-1. Download a fresh copy of the database from GoDaddy
+1. Download a fresh copy of the database from Google Cloud (~GoDaddy~)
 2. Start up the Brooklyn Site locally with this fresh database
 3. Verify that it works http://localhost:8055
 4. Connect to the Database via Sequel Ace